Photo above: San Marzano tomatoes, perfect for dehydrating tomatoes in halves.

 If you plan to dry the tomatoes for home-use snacking, you can leave a little moisture in the tomatoes, but store them in the refrigerator.

-Photo above: Dehydrated tomatoes on Excalibur dehydrator tray after fifteen hours.
+Photo: Dehydrated tomatoes on Excalibur dehydrator tray after fifteen hours.
 You could call it tomato jerky.

 For trail use, allow the dried tomatoes to get almost crispy, so they keep well.
 Store in an air-tight container until ready to pack for a trip.